bjorndragland/bulder-og-brak3/README.md

 # bulder-og-brak3

-Web app for logging boulder-problems on spraywalls or home climbing walls
+A web app for logging boulder problems on spraywalls and home climbing walls.

+A fun little project to improve my skills in:
+Vue 3, Typescript, Vite, Quasar, Pinia, Firebase and SVG.

 ## Project Setup